MicroFocus/CX/cx-app/src/cx-app/cx/self-registration/README.md

 docker-compose -f docker-compose-self.yml up --force-recreate --build
 ```

+Once the Docker container starts it will be running at http://localhost:9080.

 #### Other Commands

 There are other commands available in the scripts section of the package.json file.
 Below is a table listing the commands and their descriptions: